 These are all fairly common drumming mistakes that I am bringing to your attention in the hopes that it might bring to light some potential areas of your playing that you might not have considered.

-Whilst you may also not be aware of some of these points, and believe they might not affect your drumming as much as you might think.
+You may also not be aware of some of these points, and believe they might not affect your drumming as much as you think.
 Correcting these mistakes will significantly improve your drumming performance and allow you to play with more confidence and enjoyment.

 All these mistakes can be fixed with a positive attitude, good technique and repetition of practice.
-The key to improvement is to become aware of a weakness through realization, and then working to correct it through dedicated practice.
+The key to improvement is to become aware of weaknesses through realization and then working to correct them through dedicated practice.